EhsanZibaei/ehsanzibaei.github.io/_projects/uav_path_planning.md

 permalink: /projects/uav_path_planning/
 ---

-# Optimal Path Planning for Multiple UAVs
+# Path Planning for Multiple UAVs

 When quadrotors fly in formation, their capabilities improve significantly, allowing them to cover large areas more efficiently.
 This enhances their effectiveness in missions such as locating survivors in disasters (earthquakes, floods, and fires).